Tuttotorna/OMNIA-VALIDATION/docs/PROJECT_STATUS.md

 It preserves historical results.
 It provides schema-normalized copies for validation tooling.
 It tests the wrapper that creates those normalized copies.
-It is becoming installable, testable, schema-aware, and extensible.
+It is becoming installable, testable, schema-aware, maintainable, and extensible.
 ```

 Incorrect interpretation: